HumanCellAtlas/dcp-community/rfcs/text/0000-alternative-planning.md

 ### Alternatives [optional]

 Approve and continue with the roadmaps and planning RFC as written.
-This proposal can still be kept as one source of radical alternatives if that RFC fails to meet its goals, though I strongly suggest thinking very carefully as to whether doubling down on a waterfall-like process is going to fix the problems with DCP development.
+This proposal can still be kept as one source of radical alternatives if that RFC fails to meet its goals.
+However, I would far rather we take a hard look at these problems and alternative solutions right now instead of maybe another 6 months down the road.